 Another short walk away is Placa Major, which is a great place to head for lunch.
 This square is always busy with people, and it’s lined with great shops and restaurants so even if you’re not hungry, it’s an awesome place to just people watch.

-If you’re looking for the best restaurants in Placa Major, make sure to check out Enrique Tomas and try their Jamón Serrano!
-Another great place to eat is Sr. García that offers incredibly delicious tapas and if you’re looking for a light lunch with pastries, granolas and coffee, check out Mise En Place – people are raving about this cafe!
+If you’re looking for a great place to eat you should visit Bazaar Tapas Restaurante & Bar which offers incredibly delicious tapas and if you’re looking for a light lunch with pastries, granolas, and coffee, check out Mise En Place – people are raving about this cafe!

 If neither of these places managed to grab your attention, then take the time to walk around the square and find a different place to eat.
 There are lots of restaurants in the area so even if you’re a picky eater, there will be a restaurant that’s perfect for you!